 One of the most common failures of the baffle is not with the baffle itself.
-Squirrels can jump vertically, approximately 4-5 feet, and horizontally around 9-10 feet.
+Squirrels can jump approximately 4-5 feet vertically and horizontally around 9-10 feet.
 Therefore, you must establish a radius of clearance 10 feet around the feeder.
-That means there is nothing in that radius that a squirrel can use to jump over the baffle.
+That means a squirrel can use nothing in that radius to jump over the baffle.

 Squirrels can easily use a tree, the side of the house, a fence, a rock, or anything rigid enough for a squirrel to be able to leap from.
 If the feeder is in range of their jumping ability, the squirrel will always win, baffle or no baffle.
-If it can, the squirrel will jump over the baffle and be on your feeders all day long.
+The squirrel will jump over the baffle and be on your feeders all day long if it can.

 Are there any seeds that birds like and squirrels don’t?

 Yes, there are!
-Birds love safflower and nyjer seeds, whereas squirrels typically do not.
+Birds and ground squirrels love safflower and nyjer seeds, whereas tree squirrels typically do not.

-So that concludes the list of the four best squirrel baffles on the market today.
-Squirrels are cute, and they are intelligent and resourceful animals that will stop at nothing to get their paws on your birdseed.
-By avoiding the number one mistake and selecting one of these baffles from this Top 4 List, you’ll have a great chance to outsmart those clever little critters.
+By avoiding the number one mistake (as revealed in the video above) and selecting one of these baffles from our Top 4 List, you’ll have a great chance to outsmart those clever little critters.